Write Intel 80x86 I/O port (not recommended)

 of the I/O-Port address cell array.
 The data type of the input signal

 reflects the type of value written to the I/O port.
 For example, an

 uint16 input signal writes a word, and an uint8

 input signal writes a byte.

 This is the cell array containing the I/O port addresses for the data that you want read.
-These addresses are specified in terms of hexadecimal strings.
+These addresses are specified in terms of hexadecimal character vectors.

 Enter the base sample time or a multiple of the base sample

 -1 means sample time is inherited).